naboyd/C9800-LAB/README.md

-# C9800 Next Gen Lab Rambelings
+# C9800 Next Gen Lab Ramblings

 Core to this lab is running the C9800-CL in a KVM enviroment on an Intel NUC platform.
 This combination was selected due to the compact nature of the NUC and the low power and noise of the platform as-well.
 KVM on Ubunut was selected due to the dirver support for the NUC platform and the ability to run other services on the host (dhcpd, dns etc.) VMWare requires licenses, VCenter, and special driver builds for the NUC.

 ## Lab Organization

 ASA - Outside / NAT services Outside interface does DHCP , intent is to connect to Cisco / Partner network to connect the LAB to the internet.
 For Cisco Networks please request IOT access for the MAC address of the Outside interface G/1 from the eSTORE application.

 C9300-24 Main Router/switch for the network.